stdlib-js/stdlib/workshops/numeric-computing/slides/simulation.md

 # Simulation

----

 > Process of creating and analyzing a digital prototype of a model to predict performance in the physical world.

 ---

 # Why?

-* Aid understanding of both effects and assumptions.
+* Aid understanding of both assumptions and effects.
 * Probe edge cases.
 * Limited by computational power, not acquisition.